MikeFalkov/startup-success/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-Our project is to predict whether a startup which is currently operating turn into a success or a failure.
+This project is to predict whether a startup which is currently operating turn into a success or a failure.

+---

 ## Project Organization